 ECWRPC reached out to the communities across the Fox Cities to gather information on their priority development areas.
 Over the course of approximately two years starting at the end of 2020 through 2022, communities provided a map of the parcels they wanted to incorporate in the year 2040 SSA Map.
 Communities requested acreage according to their priority development areas based on their comprehensive plans, projected growth areas, and in some cases the service area of existing lift stations.
 Each community's requested growth areas were included in the final SSA map.
 ECWRPC highly encouraged communities to consider the areas for development in 5 to 10 years, not the full 20-year build-out.
+It is important to note, one area was removed from the previouse planning area, at direction of the adjacent municiplaities.
+Due to incorporation, the area immediatly west of the Town of Greenville was removed.

 Table 13 shows the complete list of requested land, or proposed allocation areas, based on the community's requests received in 2020-2022.
 In total, the communities across the Fox Cities requested approximately 12,980 acres of land.
 Of which, 8,915 acres are classified as vacant, developable.
-Some of those acres include environmentally sensitive areas such as wetlands, water, and buffer zones.
-Other acres are already developed with residential and non-residential growth, commercial and industrial development, or used by transportation and utilities.
 Map 9 shows the Planning Area and Sewer Service Area boundary changes according to the community's requested growth areas.
 Map 9.1 is a close up of the Neenah-Menasha SSA, Map 9.2 shows the Fox West SSA, Map 9.3 shows the Appleton SSA, and Map 9.4 shows the HOV SSA allocation areas.

 Therefore, in order to accommodate the projected growth over the next 20 plus years, it is anticipated that some vacant, developable land within the existing SSA will be developed.
 Table 13 shows that there are approximately 8,915 acres of existing vacant, developable land in the new allocation area.
-The communities from each SSA collectively requested the following acreages of vacant, developable land to be added to the new SSA: